Cosima10/master-thesis/README.md

-# master-thesis
-Master Thesis in Business Informatics @ HU Berlin
+# Master Thesis
+Title: How effective is the GDPR regulation - is web tracking dying?
+Subtitle: A cross-national European comparative study